arpit-mittal-ds/Microsoft-Certified-Azure-Data-Engineer/2-Azure-Synapse-Analytics/ReadMe.md

 Azure Synapse Analytics is an integrated analytics platform, which combines data warehousing, big data analytics, data integration, and visualization into a single environment.

+This implements a data warehouse using a dedicated SQL pool that leverages the Massively Parallel Processing engine that brings together enterprise data warehousing and Big Data analytics.

 ## Implement a Data Warehouse with Azure Synapse Analytics